Early Years Foundation Stage

 Sir Jim Rose, Rose Review of Reading 2006

 Early reading skills are taught through a synthetic phonics approach at Hilltop.
 We begin to introduce Phonics using the Letterland resources.
-We follow the Letters and Sounds sequence of introducing letters in Reception.
+In Nursery, children are introduced to the Letterland friends and learn the sounds that single letters make.
+In reception, we follow the Letters and Sounds sequence of introducing letters so that children can rapidly explore blending to build words.

 We offer workshops during the year to guide parents and carers in supporting their children's development of Phonics and early reading skills.
-Parents of pupils in Key Stage 1 are invited to join their children for a weekly fun practical session to practise Phonics and Grammar skills each Friday morning from 8:50.
+Unfortunately we are not currently able to invite parents of pupils in Key Stage 1 to join their children for our usual weekly fun practical session to practise Phonics and Grammar skills each Friday morning.